-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2020
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2021

-The Trustees present their Annual Report together with the financial statements and Auditor's Report of Children's Endeavour Trust (The Trust or the Charitable Company) for the period ended 31 August 2020.
-The Annual Report serves the purposes of both a Trustees' Report, and a Directors' Report under company law.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2020 to 31 August 2021.
+The annual report serves the purposes of both a Trustees' report and a directors' report under company law.

-The Trust operates seven schools.
+The Trust operated seven schools in this period.
 Broke Hall Community Primary School and Springfield Junior School were founder members of the Trust back in January 2019 and serve catchment areas in Ipswich.
-They had a roll of 978 in the 2020 census.
 In April 2020, Combs Ford Community Primary School joined the Trust.
 In May 2020, Abbot's Hall Community Primary School, Bosmere Community Primary School, Chilton Community Primary School and Freeman Community Primary School joined the Trust.
-The new schools serve catchment areas in Needham Market, Stowmarket and Stowupland.
-The Academies within the Trust now have a combined capacity of 2,553 against a roll of 2,384 as at August 2020.
+The Academies within the Trust now have a combined capacity of 2,553 and a current roll of 2,340.